Leo Frank

-On May 24, 1913, Frank was indicted on a charge of murder and the case opened at Fulton County Superior Court, on July 28.
+On May 24, 1913, Frank was indicted on a charge of murder and the trial opened at Fulton County Superior Court on July 28.
 The prosecution relied heavily on the testimony of Conley, who described himself as an accomplice in the aftermath of the murder, and who the defense at the trial argued was, in fact, the murderer, as many historians and researchers now believe.
 A guilty verdict was announced on August 25.
 Frank and his lawyers made a series of unsuccessful appeals; their final appeal to the Supreme Court of the United States failed in April 1915.
 Considering arguments from both sides as well as evidence not available at trial, Governor John M. Slaton commuted Frank's sentence from death to life imprisonment.

 The case attracted national press attention and many reporters deemed the conviction a travesty.
 Within Georgia, this outside criticism fueled antisemitism and hatred toward Frank.
 On August 16, 1915, he was kidnapped from prison by a group of armed men, and lynched at Marietta, Mary Phagan's hometown, the next morning.
 The new governor vowed to punish the lynchers, who included prominent Marietta citizens, but nobody was charged.
 In 1986, the Georgia State Board of Pardons and Paroles issued a pardon in recognition of the state's failures—including to protect Frank and preserve his opportunity to appeal—but took no stance on Frank's guilt or innocence.
 The case has inspired books, movies, a play, a musical, and a TV miniseries.

 Many African Americans opposed what historian Nancy MacLean described as a "virulently racist" characterization of Jim Conley, who was black, by the Frank defense.
 She wrote that, "the black press later condemned Frank's lynching as they did all lynching."